 - Small Groups

 - Small groups will begin during the months of September, December and March .
 If you would like to refer your student for small group counseling, please use the link below.
 Topics will include: Social Skills, Self-Regulation (controlling emotions and impulses), Listening Skills, Academic Motivation and Goal Setting, Divorce, Grief, and others based on need.

 - Classroom Lessons

-- Self-Regulation and Emotion Management (how to calm down from worry, stress, anger or fear) lessons will be provided to every classroom throughout the year on a rotating basis.
+- Self-Regulation, Anti-Bullying and Emotion Management (how to calm down from worry, stress, anger or fear) lessons will be provided to every classroom throughout the year on a rotating basis.

 Degrees and Certifications:

 B.S., Public Relations, University of Florida M.A., Counseling, University of San Diego Pupil Services Credential, School Counseling, State of CA National Certified Counselor, NBCC Bullying Prevention Specialist, ASCA